Tokyo to Kyoto by Train 3-day Itinerary

 You will start out from Tokyo Station early in the morning taking the Shinkansen train.
 It is advisable to make a seat reservation beforehand.
 You may already be able to make it when arriving at Narita Airport.

 Travelling from Tokyo to Kyoto by Shinkansen is smooth and comfortable.
 Enjoy that the bullet train drills almost silently through the landscape and that you can just lean back and enjoy the sceneries.
 On the way you will pass Mount Fuji all close.
-With a bit of luck you will be able to see the snowcapped mountain and its iconic, symmetric form perfectly clearly.
+With a bit of luck you will be able to see the snowcapped mountain and its iconic, symmetric form completely clearly.

 If you have skipped breakfast in order to leave Tokyo early, you can do as a vast majority of the travellers on the train who acquire bento boxes at Tokyo Station or somewhere else before boarding the train.
 These small bento trays are divided into a number of tiny rooms for a variety of culinary delights.

 After some hours (usually between 2 hours and 40 minutes and 4 hours – depending on the type of Shinkansen train) you will be arriving in Kyoto where you right away will start your temple and shrine tour.

 Share ‘Tokyo to Kyoto by train’!

 From Kyoto station you can walk directly to the centrally located Buddhist temple complex Higashi Honganji.
 The UNESCO World Heritage temple Nishi Honganji from 1591 is the head temple of the Buddhist Honganji creed and a fine example of a Buddhist temple with contemporary practice of Buddhism.
 The adjacent Higashi Honganji is most impressive in size and is the largest wooden structure in Kyoto.